Sam Loxton: Later cricket

 Loxton retired after playing in the 1957–58 season.
 With the Test players in South Africa, he made 331 runs at 41.37 including 2 centuries, and took 9 wickets at 26.33 in 8 matches.
 He made 107 in an innings triumph over Queensland and 106 in a drawn match against South Australia.
 It was not enough for him to win a third Sheffield Shield title; New South Wales won for the fifth successive time, defeating Victoria in both their matches.
 Loxton made little impact in his final match; although the Victorians defeated Queensland, his only participation was to score five runs in the first innings.
 His highest score remained the 232 not out he had made on his first-class debut.

 Loxton continued to play for Prahran until 1962–63, and he topped the batting and bowling averages for the club on five and six occasions respectively.
 He topped both the batting and bowling averages in the same season on four occasions.
-The all-rounder scored a total of 6,032 runs and took 351 wickets during his first grade career, and was named the captain of the club's honorary Team of the Century.
+The all-rounder scored a total of 6,038 runs at 31.3 and took 351 wickets at 18.4 during his first grade career between Prahran and Colts, and was named the captain of Prahran's honorary Team of the Century.